How to disable/turn off touchpad Chromebook

 If you use your Chromebook as a daily computer and don’t need the use of touchpad capabilities, you can disable or turn that feature off.
 You can also re-enable it when you do need the use of your Chromebooks touch pad.

 Why would you disable or turn off the touchpad on your Chromebook?
 Perhaps you prefer to use a mouse connected via USB or Bluetooth.
-This can also give you more control over the on-screen cursor and actions you need to take while using your Chromebook.
+This can also give you more control over the on-screen cursor and actions you need to take while using your Chromebook, as a mouse allows for a higher level of dexterity and accuracy.

 Let’s jump right into how you can disable or turn off the touchpad on your Chromebook.